 II.B.1.
 For each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all fellows at that location.
-(Core) II.B.2.
-Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)

-Background and Intent: Patients have the right to expect quality, cost-effective care with patient safety at its core.
-The foundation for meeting this expectation is formed during residency and fellowship.
-Faculty members model these goals and continually strive for improvement in care and cost, embracing a commitment to the patient and the community they serve.
+(Core) [The Review Committee may further specify] II.B.2.
+Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core) with patient sat during residen Ind Intent: Patients have the right to expect quality, cost-effective care fety at its core.
+The foundation for meeting this expectation is formed cy and fellowship.
+Faculty members model these goals and continually ovement in care and cost, embracing a commitment to the patient and they serve.
 II.B.2.c) demonstrate a strong interest in the education of fellows; (Core) II.B.2.d) devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core) II.B.2.e) administer and maintain an educational environment conducive to educating fellows; (Core) II.B.2.f) regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; and, (Core) II.B.2.g) pursue faculty development designed to enhance their skills at least annually.
-(Core)
+(Core) [The Review Committee may further specify]